 Hæl Isav, a Mutas infected in 1994.

 The Mutaravenous, referred to colloquially as the Mutas, are a species of biomass-based cognizant zombies created through the infection of a biological host by Mutaravas cells.
 Like other Altered, they can corrupt the environment around them.
 This leads to the formation of hives, which may consist of buildings and other structures made entirely out of their biomass.
+Within each hive is at least one hive-core, which functions as a biological supercomputer and hivemind link between members of a hive.
+It forms naturally when a hive is created.

-It was created as a collaborative project between Blight and Eltrane in 1489, after Eltrane witnessed Ravas and the varieties that followed, such as Sporavas, and became inspired to suggest another idea to Blight.
+The Mutas were created as a collaborative project between Blight and Eltrane in 1489, after Eltrane witnessed Ravas and the varieties that followed, such as Sporavas, and became inspired to suggest another idea to Blight.

 The form of the Mutaravas "pathogen" is any biological cell that has been mutated by other Mutaravas cells.
 The biomass itself is the basis of infection and existence for the Mutaravas blight-corruption.
 Broadly, there are two ways that an individual can become a Mutas: infection and assimilation.